 - In case the SYN bit is 1, it means that ECE means that the device is capable of ECT.

-- URG – URG signifies that the Urgent Pointer field has got important data and that it should get processed.
+- URG: URG signifies that the Urgent Pointer field has important data and should be processed.

-- ACK – ACK signifies that the Acknowledgement field has got importance.
-In case ACK is 0, it means that the packet is not having any acknowledgment.
+- ACK: ACK signifies that the Acknowledgement field has got importance.
+In case ACK is 0, it means that the packet is not having any acknowledgement.

-- PSH – When PSH is set, it means that it is requested to receive station so as to PUSH the data whenever it comes to receiving application but without buffering it.
+- PSH: When PSH is set, it is requested to receive the station to PUSH the data whenever it comes to receiving the application but without buffering it.

-- RST is needed to deny a connection that is incoming.
+- RST is needed to deny an incoming connection.

 - RST is needed to reject a segment too.

-- RST is needed so as to restart the connection.
+- RST is needed to restart the connection.

-- SYN – SYN flag is needed so as to set the connection in between hosts.
+- SYN: SYN flag is needed to set the connection between hosts.

 What Can You do with TCP Protocol?

 The client starts the connection and then sends the segment along with the Sequence number.
-Then, the server would acknowledge it along with its SN (Sequence no.) and with an ACK of the segment of client that is one more as compared to the client’s Sequence number.
-Now, the client after getting the ACK of the segment sends an acknowledgment of the Server’s response.
+Then, the server would acknowledge it along with its SN (Sequence no.) and with an ACK of the client segment that is one more than the client’s sequence number.
+Now, the client, after getting the ACK of the segment, sends an acknowledgement of the Server’s response.

-Both server or client is able to send the TCP segment along with FIN flag that is set to 1.
-Whenever receiving end reverts it back by Acknowledging the FIN, that particular direction of the TCP communication gets closed and then the connection gets released.
+Both server or client can send the TCP segment and the FIN flag that is set to 1.
+Whenever the receiving end reverts it back by Acknowledging the FIN, that particular direction of the TCP communication gets closed, and then the connection gets released.

 Working with TCP Protocol

-TCP makes use of port numbers in order to know which application processes it needs to handover the segment of data.
-Alongside this, it makes use of the sequence numbers in order to synchronize along with the remote host.
+TCP uses port numbers to know which application processes it needs to hand over the data segment.
+Alongside this, it uses the sequence numbers to synchronize along with the remote host.
 Every data segment is then sent as well as received along with SN’s.
-Sender makes sure the last of the data segment that has been received by Receiver whenever it gets the acknowledgment.
-The receiver is aware of the last segment that was sent by the sender by mentioning the sequence number(SN) of the most recent received packet.
+Sender makes sure the last of the data segment that has been received by Receiver whenever it gets the acknowledgement.
+The receiver is aware of the last segment that the sender sent by mentioning the most recent received packet’s sequence number(SN).

-Finally that we have discussed major components of the networks as well as TCP/IP we have got the needed background in order to look into quite critical issues of security.
-When we are aware of how networks are built, it gives us an understanding to which physical vulnerabilities are being introduced when we choose one network design over any other and knowing how are the packets formed provides us an understanding on how they are crafted to achieve a purpose.
-Also, we are aware of how the packets are being transmitted as well as delivered provides a good understanding of what could possibly happen to the packets.
+Finally, we have discussed major components of the networks and TCP/IP; we have got the needed background to look into quite critical issues of security.
+When we are aware of how networks are built, it gives us an understanding of which physical vulnerabilities are being introduced when we choose one network design over any other and knowing how are the packets formed provides us with an understanding of how they are crafted to achieve a purpose.
+Also, we are aware of how the packets are being transmitted and delivered provides a good understanding of what could possibly happen to the packets.

-This has been a guide to What is TCP Protocol?.
-Here we have discussed the scope and Working along with Advantages of TCP Protocol.
+This is a guide to What is TCP Protocol?.
+Here we have discussed the scope and Working along with the Advantages of the TCP Protocol.
 You may also look at the following articles to learn more –